pixelhandler/blog-api/README.md

 JSON API following [jsonapi.org] spec for a blog application with auth for creating and editing post resources

-* .ruby-version is setup for 2.4.1
+* .ruby-version is setup for 3.0.1
 * Serialization of models (to JSON) is done with the [jsonapi-resources] gem
   * Use ActiveRecord and the `pg` gem for [PostgreSQL]

 ## Setup

 * `bundle` to install the gems
+* `mkdir -p shared/log && mkdir -p shared/pids && mkdir -p shared/sockets`

 ### Config